The characteristics of the meandering effect in a stratified wake: Introduction

-The paper is organized as follows.
-In Sec. \ref{sec:model}, We explain the extraction of the wake meandering characteristics, and develop the theoretical analyses on the superposition of the meandering to the stationary profile based on the two-dimensional self-similarity assumption.
-We elaborate our simulation details and case setup in Sec. \ref{sec:sim}.
+The remainder of the paper is organized as follows.
+We first elaborate our simulation details and case setup in Sec. \ref{sec:sim}.
+In Sec. \ref{sec:model}, we explain the extraction of the wake meandering characteristics and develop the theoretical analyses on the superposition of the meandering to the stationary profile based on the two-dimensional self-similarity assumption.
 Then, we show the results of the meandering effect in Sec. \ref{sec:results}, where we examine the self-similarity assumption, the development of the meandering properties, and the embedded flow structures out of conditional averaging.
 Lastly, the paper is concluded in Sec. \ref{sec:conclusion}.